wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/verifier-function.md

    ```

 * For Standard library **version 3**, if the verifier function is defined, only verification by this function is performed, proofs are not checked additionally.
-* For Standard library **version 4** the first proof is always checked, whether or not a verifier function is defined.
+* For Standard library **version 4 and 5** the first proof is always checked, whether or not a verifier function is defined.

 ## Example